-Per the University's Graduate Regulations and Policies (see pp. 3-4), grades for graduate students are reported through one of two systems.
+Per the University's Graduate Regulations and Policies, grades for graduate students are reported through one of two systems.
 One is A (excellent), A-, B+, B (good), B-, C (poor), and E (failure).
 The other is S (satisfactory) and E (failure).
+The School of Nursing uses the following numeric grading scale for graduate programs: